 All STEM Series sessions are listed below in chronological order with the most recent listed first.
-Registration is available by clicking the red REGISTER button.
+Registration is available by clicking the red REGISTER button on the current session below.

 In response to the changing educational climate, NM MESA has adapted and we are providing many of our events virtual.
 We will still continue to support our students, our teachers, and our MESA programs.
 We look forward to having your participation.